XpiritBV/GABC2018_HandsOnLabs/ML/step3.md

 ## Who will be killed next?

-We built this model to predict who will be the next victim and with some hints we should be able to query the system and find out who will most likely not survive the night.
+We built this model to predict who will be the next victim and with some hints, we should be able to query the system and find out who will most likely not survive the night.

 Use the following data and record the outcome.